TheThingsPlanet/INOKrypt/README.md

 ## Welcome to INOKrypt

-INOCrypt for secure communication between IoT Devices and IoT Server.
+INOKrypt for secure communication between IoT Devices and IoT Server.

 You can use the [editor on GitHub](https://github.com/TheThingsPlanet/INOCrypt/edit/master/README.md) to maintain and preview the content for your website in Markdown files.